catenciounsa/WikipediaSearch/README.md

 - The code is in python and c++.
   - Python was choose because of its facility to deal with extend ascii characters.
   - C++ was choose because of its speed to process documents.
+- The preprocessing converted files to ascii in lower case.
+If some files did not match (as chinese documents) were discarted.
 - At the end of the preprocessing, only 1607931 files where choosen ( 12GB of data ).

 ## 2. Words